 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Jihye Bae: In this video, we introduce a unique EEG-fMRI recording protocol that can be used in both clinical and research settings.

 REQUIRED: What is the main advantage of this technique?

-:
+Jihye Bae: Simultaneous EEG-fMRI is a technique that provides synergy in the understanding and localization of seizure onset in epilepsy.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-:
+Jordan Clay: Implementation of simultaneous EEG-fMRI can be used to map spatiotemporal processes of epileptic events, which can guide neurosurgical treatment for patients with medication-refractory epilepsy, which is up to 1/3rd of the patients with epilepsy.

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?